frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 ![alt text](image-6.png)

+You can set multiple prefabs to a same AssetBundle value, and they will be packed to a single file.

 Then use `Assets > Build AssetBundles` to export the asset bundle.
-Remember to add a suffix `.bundle`, the game will filter
+Remember to add a suffix `.bundle`, the game will filter other files.